TheObserverofOne/100-days-of-code/log.md

 **Today's Progress**:Officially started the 100 days of code, although I technically started it Jan 1st (or more accurately, Dec.
 27th of 2017).
 Did the whole Bootstrap section on Freecodecamp.
 Looked at some jQuery.

-**Thoughts** Bootstrap isn't that bad, it definietely has its pros when it comes down to quickly being efficient.  jQuery also seems decent.
+**Thoughts** Bootstrap isn't that bad, it definitely has its pros when it comes down to being quick and efficient.  jQuery also seems decent.
 I like that I can incorporate css in it.
 Animations are fun, especially thinking of using unhinged on a personal project.